Yep, you read that right, some dogs have webbed feet — they’re not just for ducks!

 Nova Scotia duck tolling retrievers require very little grooming.
 A weekly brushing while paying careful attention to the backs of the ears (where the fur is finer and easily knotted) will suffice.
 You may need to trim excess fur between the pads of their feet in order for them to not slide and slip indoors on hard floors.

 It has been said that the Nova Scotia Duck Tolling Retriever has “the brain of a Chessie and the heart of a Spaniel”.
 They’re upbeat, affectionate and alert.
 Short and snappy training sessions are recommended due to their short attention span.

 Last and by no means least, we have the Irish water spaniel.
 Not surprisingly given their name, these doggos love to swim.

-These guys have wonderful springy curls as a coat (which are great for people who suffer from dog allergies), so it’s important to introduce grooming early on in the dog’s life so they learn it is a positive experience!
+These webbed-foot dogs have wonderful springy curls as a coat (which are great for people who suffer from dog allergies), so it’s important to introduce grooming early on in the dog’s life so they learn it is a positive experience!

 Irish water spaniels are typically awesome family dogs, and they usually get along well with kids.
 However, they rarely like being left alone and it’ll occasionally trigger separation anxiety.

 Now admit it — you’re going to go check out your dog’s paws, aren’t you?
 Or did you already do that mid-article?

 Let us know in the comments if your dog has webbed paws.
 Are they great swimmers?
 Always finding some mud to dig around in?
 We’d love to hear your stories!